arrow-kt/arrow/kategory-docs/docs/docs/patterns/monadcomprehensions/README.md

 fun getLineLengthAverage(path: FilePath): IO<List<String>> =
   IO.monadError().bindingE {

-    val file = bindIn(ioThreadContext) { getFile(path) }
+    // Wrapping the operation into a suspended asynchronous IO then using bindMIn to bind it val file = bindMIn(ioThreadContext) { IO { getFile(path) } }

-    val lines = bindIn(computationThreadContext) { file.readLines() }
+    // Implicitly wrap the result of a synchronous operation into IO.pure() using bindIn val lines = bindIn(computationThreadContext) { file.readLines() }

     val count = lines.map { it.length }.foldL(0) { acc, lineLength -> acc + lineLength }
     val average = count / lines.length
     yields(average)
   }
 ```

-Note that `bindIn()` doesn't assure that the execution will return to the same thread where the binding started, as it depends on the implementation of the data type.
+Note that `bindIn()` and `bindMIn()` don't assure that the execution will return to the same thread where the binding started, as it depends on the implementation of the data type.
 This means that for the previous snippet [`IO`]({{ '/docs/effects/io' | relative_url }}) may calculate count and average on different threads than what [`Option`]({{ '/docs/datatypes/option' | relative_url }}) or [`Try`]({{ '/docs/datatypes/try' | relative_url }}) would.

 ### What if I'd like to run multiple operations independently from each other, in a non-sequential way?